ro-hansolo/rstarexperiment/README.md

 Below is an example of how it navigates through a solutioin space.
 ![Sample Output](IMG_7845.jpg)

-For a clearer example, I would recommend checking out the Pdf, dot file and csv in the Example folder.
+For a clearer examples, I would recommend checking out the Example folder with Pdf, dot file and csv.
+More examples are included too, about a 100 I guess.

 This was just an experiment.
 There is no real world application to this.